 Centipede and Millipede Bites

 Some larger centipedes can inflict a painful bite, causing swelling and redness.
-Symptoms rarely persist for more than 48 h.
+Symptoms rarely persist for more than 48 hours.
 Millipedes do not bite but may secrete a toxin that is irritating, particularly when accidentally rubbed into the eye.

 An ice cube wrapped in a cloth and placed on a centipede bite usually relieves the pain.
 Toxic secretions of millipedes should be washed from the skin with large amounts of soap and water.
 If a skin reaction develops, a corticosteroid cream should be applied.
 Eye injuries should be irrigated immediately.